 If your HVAC system filter is dirty or clogged, your air conditioner overheats.
 Your AC works harder to overcome the problems that arise due to a blocked filter.
 As there is more pressure on your AC unit, your air conditioner heats up efficiently.
 When your AC filters remain dirty for a long time, your AC will end up consuming more energy, escalating your utility bills.

 However, you can take the filter out of your furnace to clean it easily.
 Once you remove it, clean the filter thoroughly by washing it under warm water.
 Dry your filter and reinstall it to check if the air conditioner is cooling the surroundings.
-In case the problem persists, you may need to buy a new filter for replacing the old one.
+If the problem persists, you may need to buy a new filter to replace the old one.

 Air Flow Problems: Damaged or Worn parts of Motor

-If the fan of your AC doesn’t start when you switch on your AC, it is clearly a faulty motor.
-Whenever your AC functions without the fan circulating air, this problem results in the freezing of the evaporator coil.
+If your AC fan doesn’t start when you switch on your AC, it is clearly a faulty motor.
+Whenever your AC functions without the fan circulating air, this problem results in freezing the evaporator coil.
 Hence, your AC is likely to suffer more damage.
 If you suspect a damaged motor, turn your AC off and get in touch with a technician.

 Air Flow Problems: Filthy Fan Blades

-Your AC equipment can suffer from elements such as pollution and fog, mainly, the fan in your outdoor unit.
+Your AC equipment can suffer from elements such as pollution and fog, mainly the fan in your outdoor unit.
 The speed of your AC fan can slow down significantly if the blades get dirty.
-Layers of grime and dirt can put strain your AC’s motor and lead to damage.
-Make sure you regularly clean the fan blades of your AC as dirty blades will cause airflow problems.
+Layers of grime and dirt can put a strain on your AC’s motor and lead to damage.
+Ensure you regularly clean your AC fan blades, as dirty blades will cause airflow problems.

 Remove Debris around Outdoor Unit